• Gang og skybox på ITU

 The group exam format requires you to be in a group

 This means you cannot just choose to leave your exam group and continue on your own.
+That might be possible for the re-exam, but check!

 If you experience difficulties within your group, it might be ok to create a new group, as long as all groups still have a minimum of two students.